-It costs \$100,000 to keep one youth in jail for a year.54 If we divert 70 youth from a one-year jail term, the community saves \$7 million.
+It costs \$100,000 to keep one youth in jail for a year.
+If we divert 70 youth from a one-year jail term, the community saves \$7 million.
 With the same amount of money, we could offer jobs, leadership training, skills, a lifelong commitment to health, and fill the other gaps in youth programming which currently plague our system.

-28. Implement the Youth Recreation Strategy-Investing In Our Youth, following the philosophy of by-youth-for-youth.
+28. Implement the Youth Recreation Strategy-Investing In Our Youth, following the philosophyof by-youth-for-youth.

 Components should include:

-- Increased sport opportunities across the city to increase physical activity, teamwork and skill building. - Enhanced urban programming for youth. - More female programming, to level the gender playing field in sport and recreation, including dance, female-only sports, and workshops. - Youth empowerment and mentorship opportunities, encouraging youth to assume leadership roles in our community centres and community volunteer projects.

-29. Parks and Recreation should lower its hiring age from 16 to 14 for some positions, provided youth have completed the Leadership Training Program.

-30. Expand the Youth Outreach Program to reach out to new immigrants.
-Youth should be hired to explain our programs to newcomers and invite them to use them.

-31. Ensure adequate facilities are available in communities with large populations, but few recreational opportunities, by renting extra space specifically for youth programs.

-32. Provide day-time drop-in and recreation opportunities for homeless and out-of-school youth to build their self-esteem and connection with the community.

-33. Ensure each centre has a least one unstructured but supervised after-school drop-in program for youth.

-34. Provide physical activity opportunities and leader-in-training programs in each district, in partnership with other agencies, for youth with a disability or special needs.

-35. Establish youth councils for all community centres so that youth have their say.
+- □ Increased sport opportunities across the city to increase physical activity, teamwork and skill building. - □ Enhanced urban programming for youth. - More female programming, to level the gender playing field in sport and recreation, including dance, female-only sports, workshops and access to ice time in Toronto's rinks. - Youth empowerment and mentorship opportunities, encouraging youth to assume leadership roles in our community centres and community volunteer projects. - 29.
+Parks and Recreation should lower its hiring age from 16 to 14 for some positions, provided youth have completed the Leadership Training Program. - 30.
+Expand the Youth Outreach Program to reach out to new immigrants.
+Youth should be hired to explain our programs to newcomers and invite them to use them. - 31.
+Ensure adequate facilities are available in communities with large populations, but few recreational opportunities, by renting extra space specifically for youth programs. - 32.
+Provide day-time drop-in and recreation opportunities for homeless and out-of-school youth to build their self-esteem and connection with the community. - 33.
+Ensure each centre has a least one unstructured but supervised after-school drop-in program for youth. - 34.
+Provide physical activity opportunities and leader-in-training programs in each district, in partnership with other agencies, for youth with a disability or special needs. - 35.
+Establish youth councils for all community centres so that youth have their say.

-Lifelong Activity:

-Recreation Can Shape the Future
+ULTIMATE FRISBEE AT RIVERDALE PARK EAST, 2004.

+PARKS AND RECREATION STRATEGIC PLAN

+PARKS AND RECREATION STRATEGIC PLAN

+LIFELONG ACTIVITY

+RECREATION CAN SHAPE THE FUTURE

-Parks and Recreation centres have always been gathering places-for everyone from babies to seniors.
+Recreation centres have always been gathering places-for everyone from babies to seniors.
 They have used our facilities and programs to improve their fitness, meet their friends, and escape from the harried pace of life in the city.
 As Toronto grows and the population changes, our challenge will be to accommodate shifting and sometimes competing expectations.

 The greater the income and education, the higher the rates of participation in recreation and sport.
 However, even well-educated immigrants are 50 per cent less active than the average Canadian.
 Immigrants are landing here at the rate of 60,000 to 80,000 per year.
 In 2001, the Census found that 49.4 per cent of Toronto's population was born outside of Canada, 21 per cent had arrived within the last 10 years, with Asia replacing Europe as the source of most new arrivals.
-The 2001 Census records that 30 per cent of families with children under age 15 in Toronto still lived on less than the Low Income Cut Off.55 About 19 per cent of all families and 38 per cent of people living on their own had incomes below the Low Income Cut Off.56 Half of low income children live in sole-support families.57
+The 2001 Census records that 30 per cent of families with children under age 15 in Toronto still lived on less than the Low Income Cut Off.
+About 19 per cent of all families and 38 per cent of people living on their own had incomes below the Low Income Cut Off.
+Half of low income children live in sole-support families.